Industrial Noise & Vibration Centre

 fan narrow band signature analysis

-Noise complaints caused a large industrial site.
+Noise complaints caused by a large industrial site.
 We requested an off-site smartphone recording plus recordings close to suspect items of plant by email.

 • Analysis: the problem is a tone at 298Hz + harmonic at 596Hz